alex174/SeniorResearch/java/README.md

 # Java Version
 Others (Jose Manueal Galán and Luis R. Izquierdo) ported SFI-ASM to java.
-Their code, in the latest version available from sourceforce, is avaiable here.
+Their code, in the latest version available from sourceforce, is available here.

 # Original README